 - Failure to prevent falls

-Nursing Home Abuse and Neglect Statistics [Update January 2022]
+Nursing Home Abuse and Neglect Statistics [2023 UPDATE]

 An alarming 2 out of 3 staff members in nursing homes or long-term care facilities have admitted to abusing residents within the past year.
 Sadly, only one in 24 cases of elder abuse is reported.
 The annual loss by elderly victims of financial abuse is estimated to be a staggering $36.5 billion.

 The total number of complaints of elder abuse in Kentucky in 2021 was down by about 10 percent compared with 2020.
 Only 9.5 percent of the complaints in 2021 were substantiated, as compared to 8 percent in 2020.
 Although the state is receiving fewer overall complaints, more are proving to be valid.

 Beyond outright abuse, some recent analyses indicate severe understaffing has increased general neglect of long-term care residents.
 In addition to more than 164,000 deaths of nursing home residents from the COVID-19 pandemic as of February 2023, an increase of 40,000 unexplained deaths unrelated to COVID occurred in nursing home facilities through 2021.